Offering curriculum specific programs for grades JK – 12

-Includes a gallery visit, plus a Hands-on Artefact Session, where students get to handle and examine museum objects up close.
+Includes a gallery visit, plus a Hands-On Collection, where students get to handle and examine museum objects up close.
 Kindergarten programs also include a try-on shoe session.

 Secondary level students participate in a 1 hour guided tour.
-Teachers may request a 30 minute guided tour combined with a 30 minute Hands-on Artefact Session.
+Teachers may request a 30 minute guided tour combined with a 30 minute Hands-on Hands-On Collection.

 These highly participatory tours engage students in conversation, encourage questions, and give learners an opportunity to practice their language skills.
-This 1 hour guided program includes a gallery visit and a Hands-on Artefact Session.
+This 1 hour guided program includes a gallery visit and a Hands-On Collection.

 Self-guided visits with groups of 10 or more students are asked to book their visits in advance.
 Our BSM learning staff can make recommendations of approaches you can take with your class while visiting the museum.
 We recommend a maximum of 90 minutes for a self-guided visit.

 Extend your visit to 90 minutes with our popular Paint-a-Clog workshop.
 Each student receives a miniature clog imported from the Netherlands to decorate and take home.
 There is an additional charge of $8 per student for this option.